EfremMic/PickRandomCards/README.md

 </p>

 ## Overview <a name="overview"></a>
-PickRandomCards is a very simple but great way to start learning C#.
+PickRandomCards is a very simple but great way to learn C#.
 This project demonstrates how to pick a random playing card from a standard deck of 52 cards 🃏.

-## Usage
+## Usage <a name="usage"></a>
 To start using this project, follow these steps:
 1. Start by downloading or cloning the repository to your local machine.
 2. Open the project in one of your preferred dev environments (e.g. <code>Visual Studio</code>).